Regular Clutter tends to happen daily…but there is a tipping point when “Clean up your room” seems inadequate…

 Your piles of magazines/newspapers, homeless knick-knacks and other odd bits of life can look planned.

 Be brazen.
-Show the world that shelves are for sissies.
+Show the world that bookshelves are for sissies.

 Under cover: An extra large fluffy throw like a flokati or Mongolian lambskin or even the common comforter set straight on the bed will disguise the outright dishevelment to look like merely an informal style.